Skip to main content

 It is hard to say for sure, but chances are that Torrontés wines from the northern provinces of Argentina—La Rioja and Salta—will be that preferred Riojano, while wines from San Juan and the Mendoza area are often one of the other two types.
 (Also, do beware bottlings of “Torrontes” from elsewhere than Argentina, because they are often some other grape altogether that happens to locally be called “Torrontes”).

-There is a lot of published misinformation about Torrontés, the commonest being marked by an assertion that it originated in Spain; the grapes grown in Spain under that name are totally unrelated to true Argentine Torrontés.
+(There is a lot of published misinformation about Torrontés, the commonest being marked by an assertion that it originated in Spain; the grapes grown in Spain under that name are totally unrelated to true Argentine Torrontés.)

 Torrontés is today one of the defining wines of Argentina, indeed one of the defining whites of the South American continent (some is also now made in Chile, though of which kind of Torrontés is less clear).
 Modern bottlings of Torrontés cover quite a spectrum of quality, from bland plonk to exciting, aromatic and distinctively flavored gems.
 DNA analysis suggests that one of the parents of Torrontés is Muscat of Alexandria, and better Torrontés wines display some of the characteristic rich aromas and flavors of Muscat wines.

-Well-made Torrontés is a medium-bodied wine of some crispness from moderate acidity, and with an assertive nose and palate of stone fruit (typically apricot and peach) with definite overtones of spice and flowers (as in Muscats).
+Well-made Torrontés is a medium-bodied wine of some crispness from moderate acidity, with an assertive nose and palate of stone fruit (typically apricot and peach) with definite overtones of spice and flowers (as in Muscats).
 It is a wine meant to be drunk while quite young and fresh, and specimens more than a year old should be treated with caution.
 It is perhaps not a great wine, but it can be very pleasing and refreshing, with an identity all its own.
 Regrettably, many bottlings trade on the current almost fad popularity of the wines and are sadly mediocre and uninteresting.

 Factoid: Torrontés is 10% of the white-grape plantings in Argentina, but 20% of its white-wine sales.